inconsistent-dg/AC-Modding/ACNH/NHSE.md

 <big>**Editing Room**</big>

-Clicking on `Edit Villager` and then `Edit Room` will allow you to edit your villagers room.
+Clicking on `Edit Villager` and then `Edit Room` will allow you to edit your villager's room.
 You can edit the accent wall, the wall itself, and the floor of the house.
 Just click on which you'd like to edit, and it will bring up a prompt where you can search for what you'd like to change it to.
 I'm not sure what changing the direction or InfoBit does, but you can try it and see.

 <big>**Editing Memories**</big>